 Half time score Dungannon 8 Instonians 0.

-Inst made the better start to the second half but again struggled to make the pressure count with Finlay missing a further two penalties.
-However shortly after the second penalty Inst were awarded a lineout close to the Dungannon line and they Belfast side forced their way over for try to bring the score to 8 – 5.
+Inst made the better start to the second half but again struggled to make the pressure count with Nicky Finlay missing a further two penalties.
+However shortly after the second attempt Inst were awarded a lineout close to the Dungannon line and they Belfast side forced their way over for try to bring the score to 8 – 5.

 The Inst try seemed to galvanise Dungannon who immediately forced their way down the pitch and moved the ball to the right where the hard working Glen Telford rounded the last defender out wide and cut inside to score under the posts.
 Lawton converted to bring the score to 15 – 5.